gkemmey/gray_matter/_posts/2019-08-02-stripe-beyond-the-getting-started-docs.md

 ### The `Settings::BillingsController`

-Hmmm, now that I'm writing this, `BillingsController` might be a suspect name, but it's the controller that deals with adding or removing a credit card from the user's Stripe account.
+`BillingsController` is the controller that deals with adding or removing a credit card from the user's Stripe account.
 We don't deal with editing or updating per se, because updating always loads the new form, at which point you submit back to the `#create` action which both creates a new card and tramples over the old one.

 ```rb
 class Settings::BillingsController < ApplicationController